OpenAPI tool

 }

-Info: These contract, title, and 'version are all optional attributes and can be used as described below.
+Info: These contract, title, version and all the other fields are all optional attributes and can be used as described below.

 For example,